borkdude/clj-reflector-graal-java11-fix/README.md

 ```

 Do NOT distribute this library as part of libraries or uberjars that are
 supposed to be run with a JVM.
-Use it for final native compilation targets only.
+Use it for compiling native binaries only.

 E.g. to produce an uberjar that is fed to `native-image` you can do: